The debate over transparency in digital advertising is far from over

 From the provision of an advertisement to the moment it is displayed, brand safety is far from perfect, but merits special and regular vigilance for all players in the value chain of media buying.
 Here are some operational best practices to minimise risky advertising.

 Beforehand: everything should start with a real push from the advertiser, making sure to define and communicate content requirements.
 These requirements will guide the media agency as it defines a buying strategy.
-For example, private deals can be made (between an advertiser and a publisher, by outlining the broadcast inventory), and private ad exchangead exchangeAn ad exchange is a platform that automatically runs the buying and selling of media advertising impressions; the price of these impressions is determined through automated bidding, between buyers of advertising space (advertisers, media agencies...) via DSPs, and inventory sellers (publishers) via SSPs.Learn mores can be set up.
+For example, private deals can be made (between an advertiser and a publisher, by outlining the broadcast inventory), and private ad exchangead exchangeAn ad exchange is a platform that automates and facilitates the buying and selling of media advertising impressions.
+The price of impressions is determined through automated bidding, between buyers of advertising space (advertisers, media agencies...) who connect to ad exchanges via DSPs, and inventory sellers (publishers) who connect via SSPs.Learn mores can be set up.
 Remaining in closed networks should theoretically help to limit risk.

 Lastly, the work should be completed with continuous verification afterwards, by using delivery reports available in media tracking tools, or via third-party verification tools such as MOAT, Integral Ad Science, or Adloox.
 At 55, in addition to automatic alerts, a team of media experts is in charge of building and analysing these delivery reports to detect and exclude sites that are deemed risky.